Fasping/wowly/CONTRIBUTING.md

 ## How Can I Contribute? 😊

-There are many ways you can contribute to the Kings League API, including:
+There are many ways you can contribute to Wowly, including:

 - Reporting bugs and submitting feature requests.
 - Writing documentation.
+- Adding new features.
 - Improving the test coverage of the codebase.
 - Submitting code changes and bug fixes.